 5. Repeat for any additional files you would like to download.

-Transfer using gsutil
+Transfer using gcloud storage

-When to use gsutil
+When to use gcloud storage

 - Works well for all size transfers